friendsofgo/killgrave/README.md

 docker run -it --rm -p 3000:3000 -v $PWD/:/home -w /home friendsofgo/killgrave -h 0.0.0.0
 ```

+`-p 3000:3000` [publishes](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) port 3000 inside the
+container (where Killgrave is listening by default) to port 3000 on the host machine.

 `-h 0.0.0.0` is necessary to allow Killgrave to listen and respond to requests from outside the container (the default, `localhost`, will not capture requests from the host network).

 ### Other